 Dr. Van Arsdell: I believe we're changing the landscape of congenital cardiac care in Southern California for the better.
 Together, we are building a culture of greatness.
 I think building this foundation, the way we're trying to build it, the culture of greatness will get stronger each year.
 That is how you make lives for babies with congenital heart disease better.
 Fundamentally, we have to ask, is there a way that we can eliminate congenital heart disease?
+You can't do that anywhere.
+You can't do that at CHOC alone.
 You can't do that at UCLA alone.
 But when you bring the greatness of Los Angeles, the greatness of UCLA, the footprint of CHOC and great thinkers together under the umbrella that is associated with the support of a community through philanthropy, we can ask those kinds of fundamental questions.
 We can make progress on those questions.
-You can't do that in a few places in the world.
+You can only do that in a few places in the world.

 Dr. Gates: There's a lot of excitement at CHOC right now among our intensive care doctors and our cardiologists and their ability now to communicate with their counterparts at UCLA and to begin to look at how they do things similarly, how they do them differently and how they can work together to do those things better.
-That's a very exciting thing for us to see. ●
+That's a very exciting thing for us to see.